Plastic Free Towns

-One of the most common questions is how to start a movement to eliminate plastic bags.
-We believe that each community has the right and obligation to decide the best way.
-To help with that process, we have listed some of the best resources below.
+To start a movement to eliminate plastic bags, we believe that each community has the right and obligation to decide the best way to do so.
+Below we have listed some resources.

-Step One: Educate yourself on the dangers of plastic bags.
+Step 1: Educate yourself on the dangers of plastic bags.

 - California-based Heal the Bay has compiled a wealth of information about the effect of plastic bags on ecosystems and human health.